Saikiou/Space-Defender/README.md

   - Dương Thái Cảnh ITITIU19007
   - Nguyễn Huy Minh ITITIU19158
 - Motivation:
-  - Since our previous project has many flaws and error that could not be fixed in time, so we decided to start over again with a different project similar to our childhood game **chicken invader**, which is easier to make.
+  - Since our previous project have many flaws and errors that could not be fixed in time, so we decided to start over again with a different project similar to our childhood game **chicken invader**, which is easier to make.
 - Task allocate to members:
   - Huỳnh Quốc Cường:
   - Trần Huỳnh Nhật Thi: